kmarkindev/conway-game-of-life/README.md

-# Conway Game Of Life
+# Conway's Game Of Life
   The "Game of Life", also known simply as "Life".
 Devised by John Horton Conway back in 1970.

   Here is the screenshot of what I have done: <br/>